matdombrock/Tidalua/README.md

 ### `amp(amplitude, oscillator_number)`
 Sets the amplitude of an oscillator.

+This is independent of the master volume and amplitude envelopes.

 ```lua
 -- Set the amplitude of the first oscillator to 0.5
 amp(0.5, 1)